ProTrainings/has-meta/README.md

 ## TODO/Known Issues
 `has-meta` was developed for Active Record 4.2+ and MySQL 5.5.
 PRs for supporting earlier versions of Active Record and/or PostgreSQL are welcome!

-## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/has-meta.
+Bug reports and pull requests are welcome on GitHub at https://github.com/protrainings/has-meta.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Has-Meta is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

+## About ProTrainings
+Has-Meta was written by [Dan Drust](https://www.github.com/dandrust).
+It is maintained and funded by Protrainings, LLC.
+Has-Meta, names, and logos are copyright ProTrainings, LLC.